aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 </div>
 ```

-In the example above, we are storing the resolved value from the promise in the `data` property, and then passing the value to the `foo-bar` custom element by binding the `foo-data` property.

-This is useful when we need the data only in view for passing from one component to another custom element, as it does not pollute the underlying view model.
-Note that this does not make any difference regarding data binding or change observation.
-However, when we do need to access the settled data inside the view model, we can use the `$parent.data` or `$parent.err` as shown in the example below.
+In this example, `data` and `err` are scoped within the promise controller.
+To access these values in the view model, use `$parent.data` or `$parent.err`.

-### Nested promise bindings
+### Nested Promise Bindings

-If you have a promise inside of a promise (promise-ception), you can nest promise controllers in your markup.
+Aurelia 2 supports nested promise bindings, allowing you to handle promises returned by other promises.

 ```html
 <template promise.bind="fetchPromise">